microsoft/pxt-arcade/docs/skillmap/beginner-skillmap.md

-# basic
+# Beginner Arcade
 * name: Beginner's Guide to Arcade Games
 * description: Learn to create arcade games of your own by completing these tutorials.
-* infoUrl: /educator-info
+* infoUrl: skillmap/educator-info/basic-map-info.md

 ## Learn to Use Tutorial
 * name: Learn to use MakeCode Arcade
 * description: This will teach you how to complete tutorials in Microsoft MakeCode Arcade.
-* completionUrl: /static/skillmaps/certificates/understanding-arcade-tutorials.pdf
+* completionUrl: /static/skillmap/certificates/understanding-arcade-tutorials.pdf

 ### interface-activity1